 Still, if you’re unable to repay your credit card balance, it may be an option worth exploring.
-Read on to learn how to get credit card debt forgiven and what alternatives there are to credit card forgiveness.
+Read on to learn how to get credit card debt forgiven and what options there are to credit card forgiveness.

 What Is Credit Card Debt Forgiveness?

-As part of the terms and conditions you agreed to when signing up for a credit card, you likely committed to repaying your credit card debt accrued from swiping your card at places that accept credit card payments.
+As part of the terms and conditions you agreed to when signing up for a credit card, you likely committed to repaying your credit card debt accrued from swiping your card to make purchases.
 For this reason, it’s unlikely the credit card company will forgive your debt unless you have a compelling reason for why you don’t have to repay it.
-If your identity was stolen and a fraudster ran up your credit card bill, for instance, you’re probably not responsible for repaying the outstanding balance.
-(In this case, you may consider disputing a credit card charge.)

 When you don’t pay your credit card bill for an extended time, the credit card company may sell your debt to a debt collector.
 At this point, the debt collector will reach out to try to get you to repay all or a portion of the debt you owe.
 However, if you agree to repay a portion of your debt, they may forgive the rest, resulting in credit debt forgiveness.